bitcointranscripts/bitcointranscripts/chaincode-podcast/watchtowers-lightning-privacy.md

 Speaker 1: 00:00:27

 And today we're going to be joined by Sergi Delgado.
-Yeah, we're going to talk about Watchtowers.
+Yeah, we're going to talk about watchtowers.
 We're going to talk about some of his prior work.

 Speaker 2: 00:00:31